k2view-academy/K2View-Academy/articles/19_Broadway/18_broadway_flow_window.md

 <li><a href="17_tutorial_and_flow_examples.md">Examples</a>, open the tutorial or an example flow.</li>
 <li><a href="22_broadway_flow_inner_flows.md">Save as Actor</a>, save the current flow as an Actor and use its logic as an inner flow in another Broadway flow.</li>
 <li><a href="25_broadway_flow_window_run_and_debug_flow.md">Debug/Run Arguments</a>, if the flow's population type is External, click to open the popup window to define the input arguments for its execution.</li>
-<li>Flip Scroll-wheel, to move the mouse over the flow's scrollbar horizontally instead of vertically.</li>
+<li>Flip scroll-wheel, to move the mouse over the flow's scrollbar horizontally instead of vertically.</li>
 </ul>
 </td>
 </tr>